fawzmehfil/quizzard/README.md

 To run the program :
-Have Python 3.8.2 (or any reent version of Python 3) installed on your computer Download the ignitanhacks.py from this repo and run it with IDLE
+Have Python 3.8.2 (or any reent version of Python 3) installed on your computer Download the ignitionScript.py from this repo and run it with IDLE

+Thanks for using the program.
+Fawz & Fiza